HAAG is dedicated to ensuring older people of all cultural backgrounds have access to affordable and appropriate housing.

 Please call 1300 365 178 and say your language eg: “Cantonese” and your phone number

 HAAG has developed in-language resources in 18 languages to help people understand their housing rights and options in their own language.
-See 'In Language Resources' on the front page of the website.

 In April 2015 HAAG and the Ethnic Communities Council of Victoria (ECCV) launched the project: “Preventing Homelessness in older CALD Communities” which sought to improve the ability of older people from CALD backgrounds to navigate the housing/homelessness system.